I have speech therapy water ideas for you. They are fun, functional, and “free.”

 My outdoor-loving children inspired these ideas.
 We spend quite a lot of time playing with the hose, buckets, cups, rain barrel, and a water table.
 As most of you know, one child is a late talker and I have seen quite a lot of progress during our “water speech therapy sessions!”
 As a bonus, he is having so much FUN!

-Below are some fun ideas for water play:
+Below are fun ideas for water play:

 Below are sample speech therapy goals you can target while playing with water.
 They are divided by skill area.
 Most speech therapy water ideas can be adapted for different ages and levels quite easily.

-If you are new and a bit confused on how to practice articulation at home, we have a free step-by-step guide at our articulation therapy page for how to do speech/articulation therapy at home.
+If you are new and confused on how to practice articulation at home, we have a free step-by-step guide at our articulation therapy page for how to do speech/articulation therapy at home.
 Also, you can access free word lists!

-If you are all up to speed on articulation therapy, parents or professionals, but need some specific games and ideas, cue sheets, and guides - read more at Articulation Therapy Materials & Guide.
+If you are all up to speed on articulation therapy, parents or professionals, but need specific games and ideas, cue sheets, and guides - read more at Articulation Therapy Materials & Guide.